 Some will ask about the legality of secretly recording sexual encounters.
 Cap We Tape provides an excellent overview of the legal landscape.
-One must highlight that lawyer in California illegally recorded his sexual encounters.
+One must highlight that the lawyer in California likely illegally recorded his sexual encounters.
 Breaking the law saved his life.

 3. Save your text messages.

 Men are often told to be aloof and play it cool.
 That is true before you have sex.
 Once you’ve had said, there’s no need to try being Mr. Cool Guy.
 Don’t be needy, of course, but don’t play too hard to get.